Skip to content

 What should I do before the driver arrives?

-When the driver arrives, please provide them with a table that's at least one meter long by half a meter wide.
-The table will need to be located within a meter of a double power point, or please organise an extension cord and a power board if the powerpoint is not close by.
+When the driver arrives, please provide them with a table that's at least one metre long by half a metre wide.
+The table will need to be located within a metre of a double power point, or please organise an extension cord and a power board if the powerpoint is not close by.
 It’s great to have it somewhere where you can supervise it easily and where there's a fair bit of room so that a small crowd of people can stand around and see what's happening.

 Where can the equipment be placed?

-There are three other points to consider (other than access to power) when finding a location for your program - you cannot place it in a location that gets direct sunlight, you cannot place it near a heater, and you cannot place it under an air conditioning unit.
+There are three other points to consider (other than access to power) when finding a location for your program.
+Do not place it in a location that gets direct sunlight, you cannot place it near a heater, and you cannot place it under an air conditioning unit.
 Try to choose a spot that has a fairly stable temperature throughout the day.

 What will I get?